When there was a temple: the two rams

 The sanctuary of the tabernacle (מִשְׁכַּן) in heaven was opened, and out of the sanctuary came the seven angels with the seven plagues, clothed in pure, bright linen, with golden sashes around their chests.
 And one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God who lives forever and ever, and the sanctuary was filled with smoke from the glory of God and from his power, and no one could enter the sanctuary until the seven plagues of the seven angels were finished.

 Could it be that the seven plagues symbolise the sprinkling of blood in the heavenly temple to atone for the world’s sins?
-Similarly, a loud voice says, after the 7 plagues are poured out onto the Earth: “It is finished!”
-(Rev. 17:17), just like Yeshua cried out on the cross, after he drank of the wrath while he was dying to atone for our sins:
+First a loud voice says, after the 7 plagues are poured out onto the Earth, and then Yeshua repeats after the final judgement: “It is finished!”
+(Rev. 16:17, 21:6), just like he cried out on the cross, after he drank of the wrath while he was dying to atone for our sins:

 When Jesus had received the sour wine, he said, “It is finished!” and he bowed his head and gave up his spirit.